NixOS/nixos-homepage/src/content/blog/newsletters/2018_10-arch64-builders-nixops-alternative-optimized-docker-layers-hercules-ci.md

 description: |
   Start by doing what\'s necessary; then do what\'s possible; and suddenly you are doing the impossible.
-title: "#10 - AArch64 builders, NixOps alternative, optimised docker
+title: '#10 - AArch64 builders, NixOps alternative, optimised docker
-  layers, Hercules CI"
+  layers, Hercules CI'
 ---

 # News